RESOLUTION | TEMPLATES | BUTTON TOLERANCE | SMART OBJECTS | DARK PRINTS | SAVING ART | NO PHOTOSHOP?

 As mentioned prior, and explained in the article "Screen vs Print: A Helpful Guide", you may have to resize the artwork to fit the 300dpi template.
 Here is a good example where the artwork's existing size is simply too small to cover the entire layout:

 Of note here is the red border around the grey layout.
 This is called the "overprint".
 Overprint represents extra space that is allotted for the our printer/cutter to cut without affecting your presentation.
 It is critical that you size the artwork past the layout and towards the overprint area.
+That said, do not position any important elements in the overprint area that you want included in the actual cut print, as they will not appear.
 Here is an example of resizing to reach the overprint:

 Button Artwork and Cutting Tolerances

 Often, artwork is designed around the buttons and joystick.
 This looks quite good in many scenarios, but it also poses a problem when the artwork doesn't allow for cutting tolerances.
 Laser cutting - the method we use to cut the paper into shape of the control panel, is sometimes offset off by hundredths of an inch because the paper must be installed into our cutting machine by hand.
 When the edges of the artwork stop just before the button hole, it leaves white or some other color around the edges of the button hole.
 This is avoidable and unnecessary.

 Look at this example: